 Examples to consider:

 A secondary source is one that has already been analyzed by someone else.
-Moving even further from the unfiltered event is a tertiary source such as a textbook or encyclopedia, that summarizes knowledge in general terms.
+There are also tertiary sources, such as a textbook or encyclopedia, that summarizes knowledge in general terms.